 These faculty could probably do something else, but many of them are trying to realize a dream that they’ve spent 10 to 15 years of their lives working towards.
 So, they continue to teach part-time for relatively low pay and participate in a job market that, for the most part, opens up only once a year.

-For more on the economics and politics of academic labor, read Keith Hoeller’s The Future of the Contingent Faculty Movement.Lisa Wade, PhD is a professor at Occidental College.
+For more on the economics and politics of academic labor, read Keith Hoeller’s The Future of the Contingent Faculty Movement.Lisa Wade, PhD is an Associate Professor at Tulane University.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+You can follow her on Twitter and Instagram.